lukeogston97-hash/threejs_car_demo/readme.md

 ## Support the Project

-If you enjoy Void Rush and would like to support development of future games:
+If you enjoy Coin Racer and would like to support development of future games:

 https://www.paypal.com/paypalme/doctorNoo